Start My Answer

 Don’t ignore the letter from Northstar.
 Instead, prepare a Debt Validation Letter and send it to the email or mailing address provided.
 In your Debt Validation Letter, ask Northstar to provide you with additional information to validate the debt, including:

-Until Northstar provides you with all the information you request, it must cease collection activities.
+Until Northstar provides all the information you request, collection activities should cease.
 If Northstar doesn’t have the records it needs to validate your debt, you’re unlikely to hear back.

 However, if Northstar provides complete debt validation, you must decide on your next steps.

-If Northstar holds a valid debt within your area’s statute of limitations window, it’s best to repay it.
-Repaying the debt stops Northstar from further collection activities, like a lawsuit.
+If Northstar holds a valid debt within the statute of limitations window, it’s best to repay it.
+Repaying the debt stops Northstar from engaging in further collection activities, such as a lawsuit.

 You may have the option to set up an installment agreement.
 In an installment agreement, you’ll make regular payments until you repay the debt.
-However, Northstar may charge you additional interest or fees, so carefully review any agreement before deciding to proceed.
+However, Northstar may charge you additional interest or fees, so carefully review any contract before proceeding.

 Another option to consider is debt settlement.
 In a debt settlement, you offer Northstar a percentage of the amount you owe in exchange for releasing you from the remaining amount due.
 Your settlement is a one-time, lump-sum payment.

-Settlements can save money while allowing you to move forward from a tough situation.
+Settlements can save money while allowing you to move forward from a challenging situation.
 Collection agencies often accept settlements when they know collecting your total debt is unlikely.

 Identify how much you can afford to pay Northstar to start the settlement process.
 We’ve found 40% of the debt to be a good starting point, but the company may ask for more.
-Once you arrive at a settlement amount, make your payment.
+Once you arrive at a settlement amount, prepare the agreement and make your payment.
 After Northstar receives it, it will report your account settled to the credit bureaus.

 If you’re not sure about debt settlement, watch the following video to determine if it’s the right choice for you:

-Once an agreement is reached, SoloSettle helps you manage the settlement documentation that should be filed into your debt lawsuit case.
+Once an agreement is reached, SoloSettle helps you manage the settlement documentation that may be filed into your debt lawsuit case.

 Northstar Location Services probably won’t go away until you respond